RobProductions/OpenEOS/README.md

 EOSEnv provides some utilities for getting values from the command line, which the EGS Launcher utilizes to tell you information about the running environment.

 **EOSEnv.GetAllCommandLineArgs()** will help you debug all of the parameters passed into your app.
+It returns a list of all command line arguments.

-**EOSEnv.GetCommandLineArgValue()** returns the value of the parameter when given a name.
-Epic formats their arguments like -NAME=VALUE, so provide the NAME here to get back the value which is trimmed out internally.
+**EOSEnv.GetCommandLineArgValue()** returns the value of a parameter with the given name.
+Epic formats their arguments like *-NAME=VALUE*, so provide the `NAME` here to get back the trimmed value for your convenience.
+Returns `null` if no argument with the given name is found.

 Here are some automated value getters which you might find helpful:

 - **GetExchangeCodeToken()** provides the password token for the ExchangeCode Auth login type.
 - **GetSandboxID()** provides the ID of the running sandbox.
 When you give a tester a key to play your game on EGS, the Sandbox type you generated the key from will determine which build they are granted.
-For example, they can run the "Stage" version from EGS in addition to "Dev" or Live.
+For example, they can run the "Stage" version from EGS in addition to "Dev" or "Live".
 When this happens, the version they click on in the launcher will determine the SandboxID passed into this argument.
 Your app may then grab this value and use it for Initialization so that the same build can be used across any sandbox. i.e. upload to Dev sandbox and push the same build to Stage.

 Do note that any of these tokens could be missing for any reason and OpenEOS will print a warning in that case.
 Notably, if the user runs the app from outside the Epic Games Store Launcher, there will be no chance for it to pass the command line arguments in.
+If this is expected, you may want to disable OpenEOS print warnings via `EOSCore.SetLogWarnings()`.
+It is up to you to create fallback behaviour when no token is found.

 ### Disabling at Compile Time